mauro3/CORDS/Workshop-Reproducible-Research/lectures/git.md

     Date:   2024-06-08 22:46:56 +0200

         My first git commit

+Make a branch, which is a new strand in the history.
+Typically used for a task and then merged into the master branch once completed.
+The `-c` in `switch` first creates the branch and then switches to it.
+Often on Github people will prepend their branchname with a short version of their username, thus I usually use `m3/` as I am `mauro3` there; note that `/` is no directory-something, just part of the name.

     (master) $ git switch -c m3/a-branch
     Switched to a new branch 'm3/a-branch'

+Do some work on the branch

     (m3/a-branch) $ echo "more stuff which isnt quite ready yet to be on the master branch" > text-file.txt (m3/a-branch) $ git status
     On branch m3/a-branch